fjalvingh/Project-MQTTpanel/README.md

 # Project - MQTT RGB matrix panel
 This repository contains all the development files, (Python & C), to create your own MQTT based RGB matrix panel.
 Should take you under an hour to get this up and running from scratch.
+It is a copy of mickmake's original, adapted for the newer versions of hzeller/rpi-rgb-led-matrix.
+It also implements a new command to allow .gif files to be sent as mqtt payloads, so that the gifs do not need to be present in the docker image.

 ## Quick install (for the impatient)